llingg/docs-opmanual_developer/book/opmanual_developer/30_benchmarking/05_opmanual.md

   * First open the notebook called `95-Trajectory-statistics` and follow the instructions there.
 To run this Notebook, you will need the file called `AutobotAPRILTAGNB.yaml` found in the folder `~/behaviour-benchmarking/data/BenchmarkXY/yaml/graph_optimizer` (where APRILTAGNR is the number of the April Tag that is placed on top of your Duckiebot) and the file `BAGNAME_db_estimation.yaml` found within the folder `~/behaviour-benchmarking/data/BenchmarkXY/yaml/post_processor`.
   It will result in a .yaml file called BAGNAME__benchmark_results_test_XY.yaml where XY is the number of the test run.
 In this file you will find all kind of results considering the actual performance of the behaviour.
 The file will be stored within the folder `~/behaviour-benchmarking/data/BenchmarkXY/benchmarks/same_bm` and will be further analyzed below.
   This notebook extracts all kind of data measured by the localization system like the actual trajectory, the absolute mean lane offset of the Duckiebot, the number of tiles the Duckiebot covered etc. For more details on what exactly is analyzed and how the analysis is done, please have a look at the Notebook itself.
+However, below see below for a list of all computed measurements:
+      * The mean of the offset (distance and angle) of the Duckiebot in respect to the center of the lane [m]
+      * The number of rounds completed (entirely completed by the center of the April Tag placed on the localization standoff on your Duckiebot
+      * The number of tiles covered (center of April Tag coompletely passed the tile)
+      * Avg time needed per tile in seconds
+      * Length of the Benchmark in seconds
+      * Actual length of the benchmark in seconds
+      * Mean absolute lane offset measured by Watchtowers (ground truth) [m]
+      * Std of the absolute lane offset measured by Watchtowers (ground truth) [m]
+      * Mean absolute relative angle measured by Watchtowers (ground truth) [deg]
+      * Std of the absolute relative angle measured by Watchtowers (ground truth) [deg]
+      * Mean absolute lane offset measured by the Duckiebot [m]
+      * Std of the absolute lane offset measured by the Duckiebot [m]
+      * Mean absolute relative angle measured by the Duckiebot [deg]
+      * td of the absolute relative angle measured by the Duckiebot [deg]
+      * Mean of the absolute difference between lane offset measured by the Duckiebot and by the Watchtowers (ground truth) [m]
+      * Std of the absolute difference between lane offset measured by the Duckiebot and by the Watchtowers (ground truth) [m]
+      * Mean of the absolute difference between the relative angle measured by the Duckiebot and by the Watchtowers (ground truth) [deg]
+      * Std of the absolute difference between the relative angle measured by the Duckiebot and by the Watchtowers (ground truth) [deg]

   * Now it is time to see if you have collected enough data, for this, please open and run the notebook `97-compare_calc_mean_benchmarks`.
 This will open all your result .yaml files you produced above and check if the data is meaningful.
 This means that it calculates the standard deviation of some of the measurements over the different experiments and puts it in relation with the mean.
 If the standard deviation for all of the considered measurements is small enough it will then produce a `BAGNAME_benchmark_final_results.yaml` file which includes the mean values over all the experiments ran and saves it in the folder `~/behaviour-benchmarking/data/BenchmarkXY/benchmarks/final`.
   The Notebook produces some nice visualizations that show the user if its data is stable enough or not and why it is important to have stable data.
 The user literally gets a green or a red light weather he is ready to actually run the evaluation of the performance or if more data needs to be collected.